Spring Hollow's Amazing Teachers

 Excerpt from www.reggiokids.com

-Laura lives in Fairview with her husband, Trey, and daughter, Eleanor.
+Laura and her husband Trey live in Fairview with their daughter, Eleanor, and dog, Cosmo.
 She enjoys baking and reading, and spends much of her free time on projects around their property.

-My husband and I moved to Nashville from Michigan.
-We live in Thompson's Station with our 3 year old son, Calvin, and feisty bulldog, Wesley.
-I love being outside, sewing, biking and spending time with family and friends.
+Lindsey and her husband, Nate, moved to Nashville from Michigan.
+They live in Thompson's Station with their son, Calvin, and feisty bulldog, Wesley.
+Lindsey loves being outside, sewing, biking and spending time with family and friends.

-My background is in Early Childhood Education, with a focus on emergent curriculum and especially the Reggio-Emilia approach.
-I believe children are joyful learners, capable problem solvers, and that we can learn so much from and with them!
-I have always been drawn to this respectful approach to teaching, in which children are seen and celebrated for who they are as a person.
+Lindsey's background is in Early Childhood Education, with a focus on emergent curriculum and especially the Reggio-Emilia approach.
+She believes children are joyful learners, capable problem solvers, and that adults can learn so much from and with them!
+She has always been drawn to this respectful approach to teaching, in which children are seen and celebrated for who they are as a person.

 I'm a paragraph.
 Click here to add your own text and edit me.
 It's easy.